Jewish Museum (Manhattan): Later years (1970s–1990s)

-In the 1960s, the museum took a more active role in the general world of contemporary art, with exhibitions such as Primary Structures, which helped to launch the Minimalist art movement.
-In the decades since, the museum has had a renewed focus on Jewish culture and Jewish artists.
 From 1990 through 1993, director Joan Rosenbaum led the project to renovate and expand the building and carry out the museum's first major capital campaign, of $60 million.
 The project, designed by architect Kevin Roche, doubled the size of the museum, providing it with a seven-story addition.
 In 1992, the Jewish Museum and the Film Society of Lincoln Center teamed up to create The New York Jewish Film Festival, which presents narrative features, short films and documentaries.